Manfred Stengl

 Manfred Stengl (1 April 1946 – 6 June 1992) was an Austrian luger, bobsleigher and motorcycle road racer.

 Stengl was born in Salzburg.
 He worked as a road-building engineer.

-He won the gold medal in the men's doubles event at the 1964 Winter Olympics in Innsbruck.
-Stengl also won the silver medal in the men's doubles event at the 1962 FIL European Luge Championships in Weissenbach, Austria.
+Stengl won the gold medal in the men's doubles event at the 1964 Winter Olympics in Innsbruck.
+He also won the silver medal in the men's doubles event at the 1962 FIL European Luge Championships in Weissenbach, Austria.

 In the 1970s, Stengl turned his attention to bobsleigh, winning a bronze in the four-man event at the 1975 FIBT World Championships in Cervinia, Italy.

 Stengl was also active in motorcycle racing, participating in many events from the late 1960s and until his death.

-He died in a motorcycle accident during the 1992 Isle of Man TT while competing in the Senior TT category.
+Stengl died in a motorcycle accident during the 1992 Isle of Man TT while competing in the Senior TT category.